 Female orb weavers lay several hundred eggs, all inside an egg sac.
 During the late summer, she will wrap her large clutch laid during the fall in dense silk.
 When the first frost of winter comes, the females die.
 The following spring, her eggs hatch into young orb weaver babies.

 How big are orb-weaver spiders?

 In the United States, orb weavers are fairly large at nearly an inch long.
 Yet, this is nothing compared to the breed that is new, Nephila Komachi, measuring almost five inches in length.
 This breed was recently discovered in Africa.

 What are the Scientific names for Orb Weavers?

 The Orb weaver comes from the Araneidae spider family.
 The Orb weavers account for nearly 25% of this species of spider.
 In America and worldwide, there are over 10,000 Araneids.
 North America also has the yellow-banded garden spider.

 Not all in the family of orb weavers build webs.
-For instance, genera Mastophora, from North and South America, and the Ordgarius from Australia.
+For instance, the genera Mastophora from North and South America and the Ordgarius from Australia.
 Also, the African species Cladomelea, these species create globules that are sticky and have a pheromone companion.

 What are Argiope spiders?

 This family of spiders customarily will not harm a human.
 Being bitten by one of these black and yellow spiders that live in the garden is similar to a bee sting.
 Accompanied by a little discomfort, swelling, and redness.

 Unless the person bitten has underlying health issues, there shouldn’t be any cause for alarm or worry.
 You can find these spiders in North America, Central America, and Australia, to name a few locations.